-The increase in current liabilities and the decrease in non-current liabilities is primarily related to current portion of the bonds payable at September 30, 2018.
+The increase in current liabilities is related to the increase in accrued interest.

+The decrease in non-current liabilities is related to the principal payment made in the current year.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.